Alejio20/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10-love_exponent_breath: Displays the result of BREATH to power LOVE
 11-binart_to_decimal: Coverts environment variable BINARY from base 2 to base 10
 12-combinations: Prints all possible combinations of two letters except oo
+13-print_float: Prints an environment variable with two decimal places followed by a new line